 - The website requires a lot of Captcha security checks

 Upstart uses AI to assess loan eligibility.
-Although it refers to a minimum FICO score (a measure of consumer credit risk) of 620 to qualify, the company says it uses over 1,600 data points to assess eligibility.
+The company says it uses over 1,600 data points to assess eligibility.

-This innovative approach results in up to 29% more approvals than traditional loans and up to 17% lower APRs, saving you money in the long term.
-Although Upstart was slightly below average in overall customer lending satisfaction studies, customer service reviews are among the highest we saw among all our top picks, with 96% of respondents on Trustpilot rating Upstart as excellent.
+This innovative approach results in up to 29% more approvals than traditional loans and up to 16% lower APRs, saving you money in the long term.
+Customer service reviews are among the highest we saw among all our top picks, with 96% of respondents on Trustpilot rating Upstart as excellent.

 Loans are offered on a fixed interest rate basis.
 In some states, such as Massachusetts, Ohio, and New Mexico, the minimum loan amounts will vary.
 An additional advantage of an Upstart wedding loan is that it offers fast service with personal loan funds available as soon as the next business day.

 Although the application process is quick online, the user experience navigating the Upstart website is challenging at times.
 The site is heavily guarded by Captcha, with fairly frequent error pages.
 This can be annoying to navigate, so you are better off exploring everything in one session once you get past the Captcha.

 Why We Chose It: Earnest is a great place to explore many wedding loan options at once, which is why it earned a place on this list.

 What We Like